danisven/StringMeUp/README.md

 # kraken2_confidence_recal
-Tool to reclassify [Kraken 2] output based on the confidence score and/or minimizer hit groups.
+A post-processing tool to reclassify [Kraken 2] output based on the confidence score and/or minimizer hit groups.

 # Usage